hageyahhoo/Agile2020/Agile2020.md

 From the first week I joined LINE Corporation, I achieved something and shared them with coworkers and decision-makers every week.
 Especially, I focused on providing working software, executable ones, and quantitative information.

-Here is a list of achievements for my first 10 weeks.
+Here is a list of achievements for my first ten weeks.

 | Week    | Achievements                                                     |
 | ------- | ---------------------------------------------------------------- |